henrhie/esbuild-plugin-babel-flow/README.md

 <br>

 Esbuild plugins have limitations to allow developers to hook into every part of the bundling process.
 This is a deliberate attempt to prevent creating performance bottlenecks during bundling.
-Thankfully, Babel, a javascript code transformer allows use to transform code during the code loading event of the esbuild bundling process. esbuild-plugin-babel-flow under the hood uses babel's transform api to strip javascript code of flow annotations for safe execution in a javascript environment.
+Thankfully, Babel, a javascript code transformer allows you to transform code during the code loading event of the esbuild bundling process. esbuild-plugin-babel-flow under the hood uses babel's transform api and `@babel/preset-flow` to strip javascript code of flow annotations for safe execution in a javascript environment.

 ## Install